 The typical reader interprets the above passage as Paul saying he had eye witness of Jesus Christ’s brother, James.

-Albinus had recently been appointed governor (procurator), but was in Egypt while Ananus wielded his version of Sadduccean justice against the prominent local leader, James.
+Albinus had recently been appointed governor (procurator), but was in Egypt while Ananus wielded his Sadduccean justice against the prominent local leader, James.
 After he returned from Egypt, procurator Albinus deposed Ananus and appointed Jesus bar Damneus to the high priest position.
 One speculation, and one to which I subscribe, is that the reference Josephus makes about James (“and brought before them the brother of Jesus who was called Christ“) was actually originally a statement that James was the brother of Jesus bar Damneus, not Jesus Christ – in other words, Albinus’s appointment of bar Damneus was an effort to publicly spite Ananus ben Ananus for the illegal trial and execution of James, and Albinus’s appointment of Jesus bar Damneus was the ultimate insult to Ananus, who came from a long line of high priests.

 There is much to be said about James, in terms of the connection between our Josephus character and the character who gets portrayed in Acts of the Apostles.
 One speculation proposed by Hans-Joachim Schoeps is that Saint Stephen was actually a reference to this same James in Josephus – James in Acts has a different death than James in Josephus; however, Stephen’s stoning death matches Josephus’s James.
 Robert Eisenman elaborates on this in several books, including James, the Brother of Jesus.

-Several early Christian groups, notably the Carpocratians, believed in reincarnation for those souls who failed to undergo enough experiences in their lives.
+Several early Christian groups, notably the Carpocratians (Irenaeus AH i.25), believed in reincarnation for those souls who failed to undergo enough experiences in their lives.
 One of the problems in taking such a chronological, intuitive, and modern approach is that there were probably Carpocratians and Marcionites who believed they were a reincarnation of Paul; the fact that Marcion’s theological centerpiece was the epistle to the Galatians increases this concern, as there were many 2nd, 3rd, and 4th century Paraclete claimants – leaders who claimed they had inherited the Christ Spirit.
 What we might have in Paul’s letters is simply later writers who claimed to be reincarnations of Paul; the fact that there are so many canonical Pauline forgeries supports this hypothesis (although I admit this is not the most economical of all hypotheses put forward about this forgery problem).

 When we traverse Paul’s reference to James, we encounter an oddity: Paul assures his readers that his encounter of James actually happened – ” I assure you before God that I am not lying” (Gal 1:20).